numato/theia/README.md

-# theia
+# Theia
-Theia Android application
+Theia Android application for all Numato Lab GPIO and Relay Boards